 Performance Unit Awards.
-A performance unit award provides for a cash payment to be made to the holder upon the satisfaction of predetermined individual and/or FAT Brands (or affiliate) performance goals or objectives based on selected performance criteria, based on the number of units awarded to the holder.
-The Plan Committee will set forth in the applicable performance unit award agreement the performance goals and objectives (and the period of time to which such goals and objectives shall apply) which the holder and/or FAT Brands would be required to satisfy before the holder would become entitled to payment, the number of units awarded to the holder and the dollar value assigned to each such unit.
-At the time of such award, the Plan Committee may, in its sole discretion, prescribe additional terms and conditions or restrictions.
-The holder of a performance unit will be entitled to receive a cash payment equal to the dollar value assigned to such unit under the applicable performance unit award agreement if the holder and/or FAT Brands satisfies (or partially satisfies, if applicable under the applicable performance unit award agreement) the performance goals and objectives set forth in such performance unit award agreement.
+A performance unit award provides for a cash payment to be made to the holder upon the satisfaction of predetermined individual and/or Company (or affiliate) performance goals or objectives based on selected performance criteria, based on the number of units awarded to the holder.
+The Committee will set forth in the applicable performance unit award agreement the performance goals and objectives (and the period of time to which such goals and objectives shall apply) which the holder and/or the Company would be required to satisfy before the holder would become entitled to payment, the number of units awarded to the holder and the dollar value assigned to each such unit.
+At the time of such award, the Committee may, in its sole discretion, prescribe additional terms and conditions or restrictions.
+The holder of a performance unit award agreement if the holder and/or the Company satisfies (or partially satisfies, if applicable under the applicable performance unit award agreement) the performance goals and objectives set forth in such performance unit award agreement.

 Stock Appreciation Rights.
-A SAR provides the participant to whom it is granted the right to receive, upon its exercise, cash or shares equal to the excess of (A) the fair market value of the number of shares subject to the SAR on the date of exercise, over (B) the product of the number of shares subject to the SAR multiplied by the base value for the SAR, as determined by the Plan Committee or the Board of Directors.
-The Plan Committee will set forth in the applicable SAR award agreement the terms and conditions of the SAR, including the base value for the SAR (which shall not be less than the fair market value of an share on the date of grant), the number of shares subject to the SAR and the period during which the SAR may be exercised and any other special rules and/or requirements which the Plan Committee imposes on the SAR.
+An SAR provides the participant to whom it is granted the right to receive, upon its exercise, cash or shares equal to the excess of (A) the fair market value of the number of shares subject to the SAR on the date of exercise, over (B) the product of the number of shares subject to the SAR multiplied by the base value for the SAR, as determined by the Committee or the Board.
+The Committee will set forth in the applicable SAR award agreement the terms and conditions of the SAR, including the base value for the SAR (which shall not be less than the fair market value of an share on the date of grant), the number of shares subject to the SAR and the period during which the SAR may be exercised and any other special rules and/or requirements which the Committee imposes on the SAR.
 No SAR will be exercisable after the expiration of ten (10) years from the date of grant.
 A tandem SAR is a SAR granted in connection with a related option, the exercise of some or all of which results in termination of the entitlement to purchase some or all of the shares under the related option.
-If the Plan Committee grants a SAR which is intended to be a tandem SAR, the tandem SAR will be granted at the same time as the related option and additional restrictions apply.
+If the Committee grants a SAR which is intended to be a tandem SAR, the tandem SAR will be granted at the same time as the related option and additional restrictions apply.
+The Restated Plan also prohibits the Committee from "re-pricing" outstanding SARs (reducing the base price of an outstanding SAR or granting a new award or payment in substitution for or upon cancellation of SARs previously granted) without advance approval of the Company's stockholders or as a result of a change of control, recapitalization or reorganization as provided in the Restated Plan.

 Distribution Equivalent Rights.
 A distribution equivalent right entitles the holder to receive bookkeeping credits, cash payments and/or share distributions equal in amount to the distributions that would be made to the holder had the holder held a specified number of shares during the period the holder held the distribution equivalent rights.
-The Plan Committee will set forth in the applicable distribution equivalent rights award agreement the terms and conditions, if any, including whether the holder is to receive credits currently in cash, is to have such credits reinvested (at fair market value determined as of the date of reinvestment) in additional shares or is to be entitled to choose among such alternatives.
+The Committee will set forth in the applicable distribution equivalent rights award agreement the terms and conditions, if any, including whether the holder is to receive credits currently in cash, is to have such credits reinvested (at fair market value determined as of the date of reinvestment) in additional shares or is to be entitled to choose among such alternatives.